naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

 ### Setting the Desktop

-1. Open the Terminal app and type in: `dconf load / < /home/free/Downloads/Sovran_SystemsOS-Desktop`
+1. Open the Terminal app and type in: `dconf load / < /home/free/Downloads/Sovran_SystemsOS-Desktop`.
+Do NOT log in as root.

 ### Setting Up Nextcloud and Wordpress